-Our members have made strong commitments to protecting the privacy of their customers and have long operated carefully under the Federal Trade Commission's framework of privacy protections.
-That framework was built on careful analysis that balanced consumer privacy interests with consumer interests in an innovative internet that delivers free services, makes tailored recommendations and provides customized services.
+Our members have made strong commitments to protecting the privacy of their customers and have long operated consistent with the Federal Trade Commission's privacy framework.
+That framework was built on careful analysis that balanced consumer privacy interests with consumer interests in an innovative internet that delivers services, some of which are supported by advertising, makes tailored recommendations and provides customized services.
 Customer information is essential to delivering these services that consumers expect to have.
-The FTC framework has been successful precisely because it balances these consumer desires and does so by requiring opt-in consent only for sensitive information such as health and financial records, social security numbers and information about children.
-The bills under consideration would treat a vast swath of consumer information beyond sensitive information as subject to use as if it were sensitive, needing the protections of opt-in consent, but only if the user is providing internet service.
-Doing so is likely to harm consumers and may give them a false sense that those same protections apply across the internet as they visit, for example websites that would not be subject to the same rules.
+The FTC framework has been successful precisely because it balances these consumer desires.
+For example, the type of consumer choice under the FTC framework is dependent upon the type of information.
+Sensitive information, such as health and financial information, social security numbers and information about children generally call for opt-in consent.
+The proposed legislation would treat a vast swath of consumer information beyond sensitive information as subject to use as if it were sensitive, thereby subjecting consumers to needless requests to make affirmative choices, degrading their Internet experience.
+Moreover since it would only apply to one segment of the ecosystem, consumers would be confused as to the actual impact of their choices.

-The bills do not appear to undertake any analysis of whether the economic and consumer welfare costs of the constraints on beneficial uses of data outweigh the benefits, if any, associated with such restrictions.
-The bills' treatment of Web browsing and app usage data as if they were "sensitive" information departs from FTC practice and will interfere with the ability of consumers to receive customized services and capabilities they enjoy and information about new products and discount offers.
-It also will hinder the ability of internet providers to innovate by developing and furnishing new customized offerings and to provide much-needed competition in the highly concentrated online advertising market.
-These costs to consumers and competition will be incurred with little, if any, corresponding benefit to consumer privacy, since the same broadband consumer data that internet providers will be constrained from using will continue to be used by all other internet ecosystem entities subject only to the FTC's more flexible and more pro-consumer regulatory approach.
+The report and proposed legislation do not appear to undertake any analysis of whether the economic and consumer welfare costs of these constraints on beneficial uses of data outweigh the benefits, if any, associated with such restrictions.
+The treatment of web browsing and app usage data as if they were "sensitive" information departs from longstanding FTC guidance and practice across the internet ecosystem.
+It will interfere with the ability of consumers to receive the customized services and capabilities they enjoy today and will reduce the flow of information about new products and discount offers.
+It also will hinder the ability of internet service providers to innovate by developing and furnishing new customized offerings and to provide much-needed competition in the highly concentrated online advertising market.
+These costs to consumers and competition will be incurred with little, if any, corresponding benefit to consumer privacy, since the same broadband consumer data that internet service providers will be constrained from using will continue to be used by all other internet ecosystem entities subject only to the FTC's more flexible and more pro-consumer regulatory approach.
+Tilting the playing field like this will simply end up reducing competition and harming consumers.